Wizek/loadr/README.md

 ### Current solutions and their weeknesses

-- RequireJS: many load-parse cycles makes it slow for even development
+- RequireJS: many load-parse cycles makes it slow even for development
-- bower: too simplistic, you still have to include everything manually via `<script>`
+- bower: too simplistic, you still have to include everything manually via lots of script tags

 ### Quick start guide

-There are two main usecases.
-CDN and local installation.
+There are two main use-cases.
+[CDN-style](#CDN) and [local installation](#local).

+ - If you want to kick-start a project or an experiment (either locally or in a jsfiddle, [plncr][demo], etc), use the [CDN-style](#CDN)
+ - If you want to use loadr in a production environment or without internet access, use the [local version](#local)

-#### CND
+#### CDN

 Try it out [over here][demo].